 October 5, 1934: Judy and her sisters, as “The Garland Sisters” performed at Dubinsky’s Electric theater in St. Joseph, Missouri.
 This was the first of a three-night engagement for the trio, who along with mom Ethel, we working their way across the country from Chicago back home to California.
 Note that they’re listed as the “4 Garland Sisters” which means that Ethel was included as part of the act (no doubt providing piano accompaniment).

 Newspaper ad provided by Rick Smith.
 Thanks, Rick!

 October 5, 1937: Here is an obviously studio-fed “human interest” blurb about Judy, Mickey Rooney (who apparently was the star halfback at Fairfax High!!), and Ronald Sinclair during the filming of Thoroughbreds Don’t Cry.

 October 5, 1938: Judy and Mickey Rooney attended the opening of the “Ice Follies” show at the fabulous Pan Pacific Auditorium, which was the location of the largest ice stage in the world at that time.
-The auditorium was in disrepair in the 1970s and was featured in 1980’s Xanadu featuring Olivia Newton-John and Gene Kelly.
+The auditorium was in disrepair by the 1970s and was featured in the 1980 musical Xanadu starring Olivia Newton-John and Gene Kelly.
 Sadly the venue was destroyed by fire in 1989.